Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L1_2dfft.rst

 -------------------

 Function: fft2d is the top level L1 API provided which takes a number of template parameters and in/out streams.
-These template functions describe the architecture and the data-path of 1-D FFT processors deployed as line processors.
+These template functions describe the architecture and the data-path of 1-D SSR FFT processors deployed as line processors.
 The description of these parameters is as follows:

 +-----------------------+-------------------------------------------------------------------+